ARM-software/psa-firmware-update-spec/rfc/state-model.rst

 Components that require a reboot, but no trial
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If a component does not require testing before committing the update, the the TRIAL and REJECTED states are not used.
 The `reboot` operation that installs the firmware will transition to UPDATED on success, or FAILED on failure.
-The `accept` and `reject` operations are never used.
+The `accept` operation is never used, the `reject` operation is still used to cancel an update that has been started.

 The simplified flow is as follows: